xiv3r/Kali-Linux-Termux/README.md

       adb devices

   Note:Popup and Pair your device
-- Execute the below commands, These commands will disable the phantom process killer:
+- Execute the commands below, These commands will disable the phantom process killer:

       adb shell /system/bin/device_config set_sync_disabled_for_tests persistent